20 Things Lactation Consultants Want You to Know - Baby Chick

 7. Babies are not robots.
 Like us, they will not eat at the same time and the same amount every day.

-8. You don’t have to drink milk to make milk, but you need an extra 450 – 500 calories a day, plus lots of fluids.
+8. You don’t have to drink milk to make milk.
+However, you do need an extra 450-500 calories a day, plus plenty of fluids.

 9. Find good support.